jmoz/django-twitter-oauth/README.markdown

 TWITTER_AUTH_HOME - the named url pattern of where your home view is (useful when the user logs out, for instance) TWITTER_AUTH_AUTHENTICATED - the named url pattern of where you are sent when you are redirected back after being authenticated by twitter or if you try to access a page once you are already logged in.

+I've added a TwitterUserProfile.py file that you can extend in your application to add supplemental user profile fields.
+If you don't require anything extra, you can uncomment the commented out parts in TwitterUserProfile, uncomment what's in twitter_auth/models/__init_.py and add AUTH_PROFILE_MODULE = "twitter_auth.TwitterUserProfile" to your settings.py.
+If you do, extend TwitterUserProfile in your app's models and be sure to set the AUTH_PROFILE_MODULE in you settings.py to the extended class.

 Now you should be good to go!

 ## API Usage